Skip to main content

 This Task will focus on facilitating communication and collaborations among international research groups engaged in the improvement of the accuracy and applicability of forecast models and their utility for the stakeholders in the wind industry, in the power sector and in the energy system.

-The Representatives for Task 51 are Prof. Conor Sweeney (University College Dublin), Justin Rutherford (Rutherford Consulting Ltd) and Paul Leahy (University College Cork).
+The Representatives for Task 51 are Conor Sweeney (University College Dublin), Justin Rutherford (Rutherford Consulting Ltd) and Paul Leahy (University College Cork).

 For further information about the Task, please visit the Task 51 IEA Wind TCP webpage.